deplicate/deplicate/README.md

   - **Description**: Find duplicate files.
   - **Return**: Nested lists of paths of duplicate files.
   - **Parameters**:
-    - `paths` – Iterable of directory or file paths.
+    - `paths` – Iterable of directory and file paths.
     - `minsize` – _(optional)_ Minimum size of files to include in scanning (default to `DEFAULT_MINSIZE`).
     - `include` – _(optional)_ Wildcard pattern of files to include in scanning.